TDA/NUI-Protoypes/README.md

   * React
 * Future upgrades and support

+### Does this serve a purpose other than testing?
+I intend for this repo to serve as a reasonable resource and refresher for an experienced web dev getting back into the game.
+To serve that purpose, I will try my best to write this in a way where the code is readable and is documented sufficiently.

 ### FAQ's
 * Why these frameworks?
 I did a quick Google search for the latest and greatest UI frameworks and